VS

 Across all battles:

-Currently, Brock Purdy (2022) tops the charts in the Greatest Mr. Irrelevants of All Time league.
-You can check out his standing and others on the GOAT List.
+Brock Purdy (2022) currently tops the charts in the Greatest Mr. Irrelevants of All Time league.
+Check out his standing on the GOAT List.